Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

-where $\hat{\varphi}$ is the Jacobi endomorphism of $\varphi$ (Definition \ref{defjacobiend}). \end{cor}
+where $\widehat{\varphi}$ is the Jacobi endomorphism of $\varphi$ (Definition \ref{defjacobiend}). \end{cor}

-We now consider the endomorphism $\phi$ of the free algebra $F_n$ given by the eigenstate mapping corresponding to the positive root torus action (cf. after Theorem \ref{thmkrfree}).
-The reduction of this mapping to generic matrices (as in the previous subsection) corresponds to conjugation -- i.e., linearization -- of the (induced) positive-root torus action (the existence of such linearization is guaranteed by the Theorem \ref{thmkr}), in particular it is invertible.
-Therefore, $\phi$ does not admit test algebras and by Theorem \ref{yagthm1} of Yagzhev is rationally invertible.
+We now consider the endomorphism $\phi$ of the free algebra $F_n$ given by the eigenstate mapping corresponding to the positive root torus action of \eqref{eq77}.
+The endomorphism $\phi$ can be lifted to the algebra of $n$ generic $m\times m$ matrices, with the lifting denoted by $\phi_m$, as has been done in the previous subsection corresponding to the conjugation (i.e. linearization) of the induced positive-root torus action.
+The existence of such a linearization is guaranteed by Theorem \ref{thmkr}, and this mapping is invertible.
+Therefore, $\phi$ does not admit test algebras and by Yagzhev's Theorem~\ref{yagthm1} is rationally invertible, meaning that the pre-image generators $z_1,\ldots, z_n$ can be expressed as rational functions of $\lbrace\phi(z_i)\rbrace$ in the skew field T (of Remark~\ref{sf}).